cpmech/gosl/doc/InstallationOnWindows.md

 ## [Option B] Installing from Sources

 Skip these steps if you have used the _installer_ already.

+*NOTE*: Git Bash is required for the commandes below.
+Thus, see section on installing Git and Bash earlier first.

 ### Install Go and Set Environment Variable